curiouslearning/literacy-data-api/README.md

 ## Running the development environment

-from the top level `/dev` directory, run `dev-env.sh` to create the development server in Docker Desktop.
-To build the project, run `dev/dev.sh`.
+Change into the top level `/dev` directory (`cd dev`).
+From this directory, run `dev-env.sh` to create the development server in Docker Desktop.
+To build the project, run `dev.sh`.
 Follow the instructions in the terminal to begin port-forwarding in the cluster so you can access the application from localhost in your browser.
-You can rebuild the project at any time by re-running `dev/dev.sh` and restarting port-forwarding.
+You can rebuild the project at any time by re-running `dev.sh` and restarting port-forwarding.

 __Tip__: To inspect the application logs while running the development environment run the following commands in a _new_ terminal window or tab: